helio-fm/helio-sequencer/Docs/getting-microtonal.md

 ## Examples

 This section will describe setting up various microtonal plugins in Helio.
-For now, it's just the Pianoteq example, if you managed to make any other plugin work, please [share](https://github.com/helio-fm/helio-workstation/blob/develop/Docs/getting-microtonal.md) your findings.
+For now, it's just a couple of examples, if you managed to make any other plugin work, please [share](https://github.com/helio-fm/helio-workstation/blob/develop/Docs/getting-microtonal.md) your findings.

 ### Pianoteq